Mushroom Brie Turnovers

 - Roll chilled dough out to about ¼″ thick.
 Use a large glass or cookie cutter (about 3-4″ in diameter) to cut out rounds.

-- Put a scant Tbsp of filling in the center of each round, along with a strip of cheese.
+- Put a scant tablespoon of filling in the center of each round, along with a strip of cheese.
 Whisk the egg and water in a mug, brush a small amount along ½ the edge of each round.
 Seal, using the egg mix like a glue.
 Arrange turnovers onto a baking sheet, pressing down firmly around the edges to seal completely.

 - Brush the tops of turnovers with egg wash, then pierce each with a fork a few times.
 Bake for 10-12 minutes, until golden.